 All persons and entities that purchased “Korean Ramen Noodles” in Arizona, California, Florida, Hawaii, Kansas, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Oregon, Tennessee, Utah, Vermont, West Virginia, and Wisconsin, and the District of Columbia for their own use and not for resale, from March 1, 2003 through January 31, 2010.

-If you are a Direct and/or an Indirect Purchaser Class Member and you do nothing, you will remain in the Class.Top
+If you are a Direct Purchaser Class Member and you do nothing, you will remain in the Class, but will not receive any portion of any Direct Purchaser Settlement Fund.
+There will be no distribution for Indirect Purchaser Class Members.Top

 The Court has appointed the law firms of Glancy Prongay and Murray LLP and Hausfeld LLP to represent the Direct Purchaser Class and has appointed the law firms of Izard, Kindall & Raabe, LLP and Bramson, Plutzik, Mahler & Birkhaeuser, LLP to represent the Indirect Purchaser Class.